 Considerations for In-Person School During COVID-19

 As summer winds down, most schools are working through decisions about how classes will be held starting this fall.
-Many schools have chosen to begin the academic year through some form of online learning.
 For those who have opted for in-person classes, there are several measures that you can take to help protect your students and staff.

 - Remind parents or legal guardians that students should stay home if they are exhibiting any COVID-19 symptoms.